Data Centers in Sønderborg

 - Coastal Flood (7.1): As a coastal region, this is the primary natural consideration, though modern facilities are built with appropriate elevation and flood defenses.

-- Drought (3.3): Low risk; unlikely to impact facility cooling or operational continuity.
+- Drought (3.3): Low risk; unlikely to impact facility cooling or operational continuity as of January 2026.

 - Epidemic (2.3): Minimal risk based on national healthcare infrastructure and coping capacity.

-- Earthquake (0.1): Negligible seismic activity recorded in the area.
+- Earthquake (0.1): Negligible seismic activity recorded in the area as of January 2026.

-Other natural hazards such as river flooding and tropical cyclones are not material risks for this location as of December 2025.
+Other natural hazards such as river flooding and tropical cyclones are not material risks for this location.